Driving Instructors have Cognitive Load Theory nailed!

 This simple CLT learning sequence is at the heart of teaching children to become numerate (see my blogs ‘Using Cognitive Load Theory to Crack Addition 1, 2 &3’).
 In this way learning is always built upon learning.
 Fluency leads to more fluency.
 CLT is much more than this; but when CLT is applied to a child acquiring the basic skills for maths then this fundamental CLT principle of ‘keeping the cognitive load right for continued progress’ is everything!
 Everything!!

 Getting the load right

-Imagine the driver that has already learnt to overtake expertly (whilst on ‘autopilot’) but, suddenly, one dark night the rain comes down hard on an unlit and unfamiliar road; wipers are going crazy, visibility is low and the driver hunches forward as they go to overtake.
+Imagine the driver that has already learnt to overtake expertly (whilst on ‘autopilot’) but… suddenly, one dark night the rain comes down hard on an unlit and unfamiliar road; wipers are going crazy, visibility is low and the driver hunches forward as they go to overtake.
 What would you do?
 You would concentrate!
-In doing so you naturally close down any conversations that were going on and give your full cognitive attention to the skill of driving as the complexity of the driving challenge increases.
+In doing so you naturally close down any conversations and give your full cognitive attention to the skill of driving (as the complexity of the driving challenge increases).
 This experience maximises your learning; you are a better driver because of it.
 However, a cognitive curriculum exists between the first driving lesson and the expert driver.
-Hence, it’s not a just a case of making it easy if the content is new, and making it difficult once it’s easy (although that can be a good starting point).
+Hence, it’s not just a case of making it easy if the content is new, and making it difficult once it’s easy (although that can be a good starting point).
 To optimise learning we need to find the delicate balance between the two.

 We teachers need to know the learner’s abilities, yes.
 We need to know the specific curriculum content detail, yes.
 But we teachers also need to be experientially rich in the practice of employing the principles of CLT if we are to be able to respond to the learner’s academic needs by providing the most suitable cognitive load for teaching their next learning step, whatever that may be.
 Getting the load right is everything!